Updated August 2022

-- When you need additional automation for your data transfers to cut costs.
-For instance, choose Data Sync if you want to filter your migration of data pointing out which folders/files to move first.
+- When you need extra automation for your data transfers to cut costs.
+Choose Data Sync if you want to filter your data migration, picking which folders/files to move first.

 - When you work in a large enterprise, your data transfer will be completed under the supervision of developers.